.Maintaining a nutritious diet.

 Alternatives to tummy surgery – abdominoplasty

 Physical Therapy: If the gap of the diastasis recti is smaller than 2.5cm and not deep; this gap can be prevented from further enlarging by undergoing physical therapy.
-The physical therapist can teach you exercises to help strengthen the abdominal muscles and show you which exercises to steer clear of together with correct posture, mobility, and lifting technique.
+The physical therapist can teach you exercises to help strengthen the abdominal muscles and show you which exercises to steer clear of together with proper posture, mobility, and lifting technique.

 Diastasis Recti FAQs – Frequently Asked Questions about Split Tummy Muscles